luerhard/chapter_regression_and_artifical/main.md

 ## How does ML compare to traditional approaches?

 It might come as a surprise but often times the algorithms used in machine learning are quite similar, if not the same, as in the traditional quantitative social sciences.
-Logistic regression, OLS regressions, and principal component analysis, for example, are readily used in both camps.
+Logistic regression, [!ols] regression, and principal component analysis, for example, are readily used in both camps.
 Even though many of the algorithms are the same, the mindset, practical approach and evaluation strategies differ.

-In contrast to frequentist models, ML models usually do not have any usable, that is interpretable, coefficients.
+In contrast to frequentist models, [!ml] models usually do not have any usable, that is interpretable, coefficients.
 Model evaluation rather works by evaluating its predictive power.